MagifulKoala/Sistema-de-Analisis-Inteligente-para-Operaciones-Rappi/README_EN.md

 * Redis connections
 * Celery worker
 * Gemini integrations
-* Asynchronous task management and responses
+* Asynchronous task handling and response management

 ### **datasets/**

 Includes:

-* `.csv` files with test data
+* `.csv` files with sample data
 * Python modules for performing analysis and extracting metrics from the datasets

 ---